shaundon/codakuma-website/cv.markdown

 Initially I was the engineering manager for the UX Products team, building and maintaining all visual aspects of Duffel, like the [duffel.com](https://duffel.com) website, the [dashboard](https://app.duffel.com/join) for merchants, as well as a [component library](https://www.npmjs.com/package/@duffel/components) that allows merchants to build best-in-class experiences with minimal effort.

 Under my leadership the front-end team successfully doubled in size, delivering lots of new products and improvements to existing ones.
-I also identified several areas of growing technical debt and helped to instill a culture of constantly addressing and reducing it.
+I also identified several areas of growing technical debt and helped to instil a culture of constantly addressing and reducing it.

 As part of the engineering leadership team I also drove lots of other initiatives, like our levelling and career progression frameworks.